 Video of the Day

-Blogger, designer and social influencer Amy Tan, of the site Amy Tangerine, set out with her family on a trip with this very goal in mind — to create a memory.
+Blogger, designer and social influencer Amy Tangerine, set out with her family on a trip with this very goal in mind — to create a memory.
 For Tangerine, this trip was going to be different.
 She wanted to embark on an adventure as a family, get crafty with nature’s elements (her specialty) and eat really well.
-So she decided to take her husband JC and 5-year-old son Jack and head north up the coastline of California in an RV.
+Therefore, she decided to take her husband JC and 5-year-old son Jack and head north up the coastline of California in an RV.

-Travel has myriad benefits, such as escaping from stress, gaining perspective and getting out of your comfort zone.
-But traveling by RV has even more health perks.
+Travel has myriad benefits, such as escaping from stress, gaining perspective and getting out of your comfort zone, but traveling by RV has even more health perks.
 You have room to pack and transport your favorite healthy foods, the freedom to frequently move your body, and you can relax your mind while enjoying a front-row view of the world passing by.
-Plus, going by RV can really amp up the adventure of your trip — there’s spontaneity at the simple turn of the wheel.
+Plus, going by RV can really amp up the adventure of your trip — there is spontaneity at the simple turn of the wheel.

 After the family fueled up with significant protein and healthy carbs, they were brimming with energy for one of the best days of their trip — exploring new beaches and towns along the central coast.
 Tangerine’s fond family memory was well underway.

-Check out Tangerine and her family’s breakfast taco meal (LINK VIDEO AGAIN HERE).
+Check out Tangerine and her family’s breakfast taco meal.

 How to Make Healthy Breakfast Tacos

 Breakfast tacos are a colorful and eye-catching entree, which is why they are one of Tangerine’s go-tos.
-Anyone can make them because they’re quick to cook and easy to assemble.
+Anyone can make them because they are quick to cook and easy to assemble.
 Plus, you have a large selection of ingredients to chose from to really make them your own.

 But to get you started below is a basic yet delicious recipe inspired by Tangerine’s breakfast tacos on her coastal family trip.
 There are some special ingredients, including vegetarian refried beans and cotija cheese.
 Cotija is a Hispanic-style cheese named after the city in Mexico.
 It is salty and crumbly (similar to feta) and can be bought at most markets or your local Mexican grocery store.